interep-project/contracts/README.md

 ---

 If you want an overwiew of InterRep, read our announcement post: https://jaygraber.medium.com/introducing-interrep-255d3f56682.
+For more details, please see our [documentation website](https://docs.interrep.link).

-For more details on how to use and a technical overview, please see our [docs](https://docs.interrep.link).
+⚠️ **Notice**: [interrep.link](https://interrep.link) and [ropsten.interrep.link](https://ropsten.interrep.link) still refer to the old MVP version of interRep.
+They will soon be updated.
+You can find an updated version at [kovan.interrep.link](https://kovan.interrep.link) (staging env).

 ### Deployed contracts